kiwicom/konfetti/docs/usage.rst

        assert config.INTEGER == 1
        assert settings.INTEGER == 1

-NOTE.
+**NOTE**.
 It is forbidden to create two fixtures from the same config instances.

 Extras